vwscc-xtb/vwscc-xtb.github.io/page/exercises/1-mof.md

 Have a look at the simulation by openning the `xtb.trj` file with, e. g., [Molden](https://www.theochem.ru.nl/molden/)

 ## Optional
 **xtb** can also be helpful to generate structures relevant for reaction mechanism exploration.
 For example, the Buchwald Hartwig amination of bromobenzene and (S)-3-amino-2-methylpropan-1-ol with a Pd(BINAP) catalyst involves complexation of the intermediate catalyst by the amine.
-To quickly generate this reasonable complex, the docking functionality can be used with the following command and the respective coordinates
+Try to generate this complex with the following input

  <!-- Tab links -->
 <div class="tab card">